Ann Bedsole: Awards and honors

 Bedsole was recognized for her business and philanthropic activity by being named First Lady of Mobile in 1972, Mobilian of the Year in 1993, and Philanthropist of the Year in 1998.
 She received a Meritorious Public Service Award from the Montgomery Advertiser and the Alabama Journal.
 In 2002, she was inducted into the Alabama Academy of Honor, which recognizes living persons for their achievements and contributions to the state.
 She is also the recipient of honorary Doctor of Law degrees from Spring Hill College and Huntingdon College.

 Personal life

-In 1958, she married Massey Palmer Bedsole Jr., with whom she had three children.
+In 1949, she married John Henry ("Rod") Martin, Jr. and they had two children, Mary and John Henry III.
+In 1958, she married Massey Palmer Bedsole Jr., with whom she had one child, Loraine Massey Demmas Bedsole.
 Bedsole Jr. died in 2006.
 In 2014, she remarried to Nicholas Hanson Holmes Jr., who died in 2016.

 Bedsole is a Methodist and a member of the Junior League.
 She was feted with a 90th birthday party by students at the Alabama School of Mathematics and Science in January 2020.